danielc48/pokedex-repo/README.md

 I wanted to build a website that allowed users to pull data from the Poke API based on which image they clicked.
 I started this process by creating the markup and styling, then adding javascript and the api.

 One of the main challenges I ran into was fetching the correct pokemon data based on which image the user selected.
+This lead me to research further into query strings.

 At the end of the day, the technologies implemented in this project are Javascript, Bulma, and CSS.
 I chose to use a CSS framework to invest more time learning about
 3rd party APIs and not so much on styling.